ENSET-AI/Q-Learning/README.md

 1. Initialize Q-values for all state-action pairs to zero.
 2. For each step:
    - Observe the current state.
-   - Choose an action based on the current Q-values (e.g., using a greedy policy).
+   - Choose an action based on the current Q-values (e.g., using an epsilon-greedy policy).
    - Transition to the next state and observe the reward.
    - Update the Q-value for the current state-action pair using the Q-Learning update rule.
 3. Repeat until the goal state is reached or a stopping condition is met.